Kong/docs.konghq.com/app/docs/0.10.x/proxy.md

 # Proxy Reference

-Kong listens for traffic on three ports, which by default are:
+Kong listens for traffic on four ports, which by default are:

-- `:8001` on which the [Admin API][API] used to configure Kong listens.
 - `:8000` on which Kong listens for incoming HTTP traffic from your clients, and forwards it to your upstream services. **This is the port that interests us in this guide.**
 - `:8443` on which Kong listens for incoming HTTPS traffic.
 This port has a similar behavior as the `:8000` port, except that it expects HTTPS traffic only.
 This port can be disabled via the configuration file.
+- `:8001` on which the [Admin API][API] used to configure Kong listens.
+- `:8444` on which the [Admin API][API] listens for HTTPS traffic.

 In this document we cover routing capabilities of Kong by explaining in detail how incoming requests on port `:8000` are proxied to a configured upstream